• Skip to main content

 What’s Next

-Get more details about how the deadlift targets many different muscle groups to understand its power and efficiency for strength training.
+Get more details on how the deadlift targets multiple muscle groups to understand its power and efficiency in strength training.

-If you need to lose weight, read and start this simple weight loss program to lose 20 pounds in 3 months.
+If you need to lose weight, read and start this simple lean-out program.

 I struggled with obesity for many years until I changed the quality of my food and started walking and some minimum strength training, like squats, deadlifts, and pushups.